 - the historical developments that led to the creation of a formal education system in England and Wales;

 - the ways in which neoliberalism underpins education, including the coercion of education to serve economic needs;

 - the economics of the university as an institution.

 Addressing philosophical, sociological, historical, psychological and social issues in education and encouraging readers to pose questions about the nature of education, this book is a valuable resource for students and staff alike and will allow them to broaden perspectives on what education could be for, and what it should be for.

 1. Introduction: How can we Make Sense of the Influence of Economics in Education?
 2. Economics: Introducing key concepts and economics education 3.
 Elementary Education and Child Labour: From economic to ecological histories of modern childhood 4.
-Authority and Trust beyond Neoliberalism.
-A critical reflection on education as useful for the economy 5.
-Illusions of 'Choice' in Education: Shaping the neoliberal subject in the UK 6.
+Authority and Trust beyond Neoliberalism: A critical reflection on education as useful for the economy 5.
+Illusions of 'Choice' in Education: Shaping the neoliberal subject in the United Kingdom 6.
 An Exploration of Human Capital Theory and its Impact on the World of Education 7.
 Inequalities, Precariousness and Education: Schooling precarious workers 8.
 The Economics of the University: Knowledge, the market and the state 9.
-Undoing the Co-option of Education through Engaged Pedagogy: A Pakistani case study 10.
+Education as a practice of freedom: negotiating knowledges at a Pakistani women's organisation 10.
 Concluding Remarks on the Importance of Criticality in Uncertain Times

 Jessie A. Bustillos Morales is a senior lecturer in Education Studies and course leader of Education and Social Policy at London Metropolitan University, UK.